shireenrao/SetupNewMac/README.md

 ## install

 Make sure you have Xcode and command line tools installed.
-You can run the following to install the command line tools first and then run the same command again to install XCode:
+In case you don't have them installed, You can run the following to install the command line tools first and then run the same command again to install XCode:

 ```sh
 xcode-select --install